Rockers (royal courts): Tudor and Stuart courts

+Hans Holbein and Cornelis Hayes were commissioned to make a jewelled silver cradle for Anne Boleyn's child.
 The epitaph carved on Blanche Parry's monument at St Faith's Bacton, Herefordshire, seems to alludes to her role as a rocker for Elizabeth I, or presence in her nursery, "Whyllste that my Mystres lyvde in womans state: Whose cradell sawe I rockte".
 Later, in August 1582, Blanche Parry petitioned on behalf of Miles Pendred of Northbourne, whose wife Anne (or Elizabeth) Lewin had been one of the queen's nurses.
 Parry may have gained employment at court by the influence of her aunt Blanche Milborne.
 The careers and social status of other 16th-century rockers and nursery workers may be more difficult to trace.

 James V and Mary of Guise had a son James, Duke of Rothesay whose nursery was in St Andrews.
 The "Lady Mistress" was in charge and the treasurer's accounts include purchases of textiles for her.
 In July 1540, she bought sheets and blankets for two beds for the "ladyis that kepis and rokis my lord Prince".
 The Lady Mistress also made shirts for King James, as did another courtier Katherine Bellenden.
 The four rockers had the same wage or fee as the laundrywoman.
 A new cradle was made by Andrew Mansioun, an earlier royal cradle had been constructed in 1512 for use at Linlithgow Palace.
 An inventory made in 1543 includes the late Prince's cradle blankets of new fustian, plaid, and thick white, with a cradle covering embroidered with silk and gold with silk finges, and pieces of red velvet used to dress the cradle.